wmmxk/entity-embedding-rossmann/README.md

 pip3 install -U xgboost
 pip3 install keras==1.2.2
 ```
+The original repo by the 3rd winner does not work due keras version issue.

 Please refer to [Keras](https://github.com/fchollet/keras) for more details regarding how to install keras.
 Note that the code used keras 1.x API so make sure to install the right version of keras as shown above.

 Next, run the following scripts to extract the csv files and prepare the features: